factn/safetraceapi/mpc/README.md

 A messenger class is only necessary if communication is necessary given the circuit and input types (communication is necessary for any AND gate that takes two share values as input).

-## MockMessengers
+## Messengers

-Currently only the simple `MockMockMessenger` is implemented which suffices simply for testing: each party is modeled as a thread on a single machine and a `Queue` is used to "pass messages" between threads.
+Currently only the simple `MockMessenger` is implemented which suffices simply for testing: each party is modeled as a thread on a single machine and a `Queue` is used to "pass messages" between threads.

-For MPC in a truly distributed setting, implement a `MockMessenger` class where messages are sent and received over TLS.
+For MPC in a truly distributed setting, implement a `Messenger` class where messages are sent and received over TLS.

 ## Shamir Secret Sharing